Change your password

 When you first sign in to a Microsoft cloud service, you use the temporary password given to you, and then create a new password to use for sign-in thereafter.
 You can also change your password at any time after you have signed in.
 This topic addresses changing your password after you have signed in.

-The following steps can be completed using either the Office 365 account portal, the Windows Intune account portal or the Microsoft Azure AD portal, depending on which services your organization has subscribed to.
+The following steps can be completed using either the Office 365 account portal, the Microsoft Intune account portal or the Microsoft Azure AD portal, depending on which services your organization has subscribed to.
 In this way, portals act as front-end interfaces that pull in directory data associated with your organizations Azure AD tenant.
-For more information about using portals to manage your tenant, see Administering your Azure AD directory.
+For more information about using portals to manage your tenant, see About administering your tenant.

 To change your password, follow these steps: